How is the course structured?

 Four people look at and discuss a modelImage: Paavo Blafield

-While the theoretical-systematic courses offered in the first three semesters of study are predominantly compulsory, an increased proportion of compulsory elective modules after the 3rd semester of the Bachelor's degree makes it possible to specify the content of the course with individually selected focal points of interest.
-The competence fields of knowledge, understanding and ability are thus meaningfully combined.
+While the theoretical-systematic curriculum in the first three semesters of study consists mainly of compulsory courses, an increased proportion of compulsory elective modules after the third semester of the Bachelor's degree makes it possible to specify the course content with individually chosen areas of interest.
+Research, understanding and skills are thus combined in a meaningful way.

 Key qualifications are taught in introductory studios and project modules: teamwork and time management skills, conceptual, creative and scientific work, communication, integration and presentation skills.